sourcery-ai-experiments/blog.nathanv.me/content/posts/boinc-with-sge.md

 In case you're not aware, [BOINC](https://boinc.berkeley.edu/) stands for Berkeley Open Infrastructure for Network Computing.
-Basically, it's a way for people to have their personal computers donate extra computational ability to various scientific research projects and is run by University of California, Berkeley.
+Basically, it's a way for people to have their personal computers donate extra computational capacity to various scientific research projects and is run by University of California, Berkeley.
 Being designed for home computers will prove to be problematic.